mevasaroj/CLOUD/Azure/Azure_IAM/001_Azure_IAM.md

  - Enter Initial Domain Name (mydevlab.onmicrosoft.com)
  - Choose a region - **India**
  - Click Review + Create → then Create.

+## 5. Microsoft Entra Domain Services:
+ - Microsoft Entra Domain Services
+ - Microsoft Entra tenants come with an initial domain name like *domainname.onmicrosoft.com*.
+You can't change or delete the initial domain name, but you can add your organization's DNS name as a custom domain name and set it as primary.

+### 5.1.
+Add custom domain name
+ - Sign in to the Microsoft Entra admin center as at least a Domain Name Administrator.
+ - Browse to **Entra ID** --> Domain names > Add custom domain.
+ - In Custom domain name, enter your organization's domain --> Select **Add domain**.
+ - The unverified domain showing the DNS information needed to validate your domain ownership.
+Save this information.
+ - After you add your custom domain name, you must return to your domain registrar and add the DNS information you copied from the previous step.
+Creating this TXT or MX record for your domain verifies ownership of your domain name.
+ - Go back to your domain registrar and create a new TXT or MX record for your domain based on your copied DNS information.
+Set the time to live (TTL) to 3600 seconds (60 minutes), and then save the record